yeemachine/kalidokit/README.md

 ## Methods

-Kalidokit is composed of 3 classes for Face, Pose, and Hand calculations.
-They accept landmark outputs from models like Facemesh, Blazepose, Handpose, and Holistic.
+  - KalidoKit comprises three classes for Face, Pose, and Hand calculations, which can process landmark outputs from models like Facemesh, Blazepose, Handpose, and Holistic.

 ```js
 // Accepts an array(468 or 478 with iris tracking) of vectors